Incoming and Outgoing Partners in Partnership Act

 Such power has been exercised in good faith.

-3. By insolvency of the partner– An insolvent is not allowed to continue as a partner and therefore a person who is adjudicated insolvent ceases to be partner on the date on which order of adjudication is made.
-Whether on adjudication of a partner as insolvent the firm is also dissolved or not depends on a contract between the partners.
+3. By insolvency of the partner– An insolvent is not allowed to continue as a partner.
+Therefore a person who is adjudicated insolvent ceases to be a partner on the date on which order of adjudication is made.
+Whether on the adjudication of a partner as insolvent, the firm is also dissolved or not depends on a contract between the partners.

 1. Right to carry on a competing business.